mwyrodek/ModernTestingMindMap/Modern Testing (MT).md

 			- my history: most time as QA, then as dev, now DS.
 I went to dev as a manager.
 Half of my dev were old school we dont test and half were ex Testers.
 3 things I did to start: 0 bug backlog allowed , trained everyone on TDD , and lastly, bugs will not be fixed by the code author.

 				- After learning/rumbling period was over, the whole team mentioned they would not ever go back to old ways....
+				- bugs will NOT be fixed by the code author?

+					- is the social pressure...   teammates do not appreciate having to fix a bug in code *you* should have tested....  motivates correct behavior in long term.

+						- Even better is to assign bug fixing to the peeps who approved the checkin
+						- What about toxicty and hostily

+							- combine with retrospective
+							- and a clear non-negotiable expectation that the team works as a team

+					-  great way for knowledge sharing about code.

 ### Principle 5